L0boDoMar/L0boDoMar/README.md

 - 🤔 I’m looking for help with C and JavaScript
 - 📫 How to reach me: andrefattore@outlook.com
 - 😄 Pronouns: HE
-- ⚡ Fun fact: I'm CRAZY about RPG games!
+- ⚡ Fun fact: I'm realy into RPG games!